ClaspTV/Bolts-ObjC-1.9.0/README.md

 [![Pod Version](https://img.shields.io/cocoapods/v/Bolts.svg?style=flat)](https://cocoapods.org/pods/Bolts)
 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

+NOTE:
+Bolts framework uses UIWebView for App Links feature which is not required for Amazon Fling SDK used for FireTV Casting.
+UIWebView is deprecated by Apple and customers are seeing warning about it when submitting their apps to Appstore.

 Bolts is a collection of low-level libraries designed to make developing mobile apps easier.
 Bolts was designed by Parse and Facebook for our own internal use,